dankuck/dankuck.github.io/_posts/2021-07-22-trumans-map-6-politics-is-the-mind-killer.md

 She took a moment.
 The waiter brought my lemonade.
 Neither of us drank a sip.

 After a time she said, “Is that what people have been telling you?”
 She spoke like she knew they hadn’t.
-And they hadn’t.
 It was my reason, but no one had responded to the big Question with anything about Linda Groupon.

 “No. When I can get them to talk to me, they want to paint their houses whatever color they like without laws getting in the way,” I huffed.
 That one was common, but so petty.
 “They talk about which foods from back home aren’t the same in Florida.
 They talk about getting their families to visit.
 Did you know there’s a law about that?”